onigetoc/iTabbar/README.md

 [iTabbar](http://itabbar.com)
 =================

+Add a fixed tab bar to your mobile web app like iPhone native App - Using with jQtouch, Zepto, iScroll

 iTabbar is a css3 html5 tab bar navigation emulation for iPhone, iPad and Android device.

 iTabbar - Mobile web app iPhone, iPod touch, Android and other mobile devices.
 Mobile applications emulation, Mobile web app made easy with iTabbar.